vojty/feather-gb/README.md

 ## Status

-The emulator is somehow accurate - the CPU is cycle accurate and the emulator passes many tests, although the PPU's accuracy needs to be improved a lot.
+The emulator is somehow accurate - the CPU is cycle-accurate and the emulator passes many tests, although the PPU's accuracy needs to be improved a lot.
 For more info see tests results below.

 ## Test results